 Continue reading Orquestra Sinfônica do Estado de São Paulo at BBC Proms 2012

 Conducted by Sergiu Celibidache, the Münchner Philharmoniker (Munich Philharmonic Orchestra), plays Antonín Dvořák’s Symphony No. 9 in E minor, “From the New World”, Op.
 95, B. 178.
 Recorded in 1991.

 Continue reading Dvořák – Symphony No. 9 “From the New World” (Celibidache, Münchner Philharmoniker)

-Young French cellist Gautier Capuçon plays Antonín Dvořák’s Cello Concerto in B minor, Op.
+Accompanied by the Orchestre de Paris, the French cellist Gautier Capuçon plays Antonín Dvořák’s Cello Concerto in B minor, Op.
 104, B. 191, the last solo concerto of the Czech composer.
-Orchestre de Paris conducted by Paavo Järvi.
+Conductor: Paavo Järvi.
 Filmed in the Salle Pleyel in Paris and directed by François-René Martin.

 Continue reading Dvořák – Cello Concerto (Gautier Capuçon)

 Antonín Dvořák’s Slavonic Dances are a series of 16 orchestral pieces written in 1878 and 1886 and published in two sets as Opus 46 and Opus 72 respectively.